Aptcoder/Online-tutoring-app-API/readme.md

 success :  false,
 status :  400  }```
 	   status: 400
-    This would be a response if the email is already in use or last name not provided content :
+    This would be a response if the email or username is already in use or last name not provided content :
             ```{
-          message :  "email address already exists",
+          message :  "email or username already exists",
 success :  false,
 status :  400
      }```